 Salvador Dali said that the idea for his iconic melting clocks came from chunks of Camembert cheese he observed melting in the sun.
 Although it’s possible he has been joking.

-Our favourite Alfons Mucha got his first bigger commision work because his renowned artist colleagues didn’t want to work during Christmas.
+Our favorite Alfons Mucha got his first bigger commission work because his renowned artist colleagues didn’t want to work during Christmas.
 This event can be considered as an important breakthrough in his career as a poster for Gismonda was a huge success.

 Now you know. :)

 What facts did impress you most?
-Do you know any interesting information about favourite artists?
-Please share your thoughts with us in comments below.
+Do you know any interesting information about your favorite artists?
+Please share your thoughts with us in the comments below.